-It is an honour and privilege for me to serve as the Chief Executive of An Bord Altranais (the Irish Nursing Regulatory Body), and I very much look forward to working with you in the months and years ahead on the challenges we face as a profession.
-I will provide leadership by drawing on my experience nationally and internationally as a clinician, and educationalist at senior management level.
+It is an honour and privilege for me to serve as the Chief Executive of Nursing and Midwifery Board of Ireland and I very much look forward to working with you in the months and years ahead on the challenges we face as a profession.

 Regulation of nurses and midwives in Ireland is not new.
 An Bord Altranais was established under statute in 1950 and prior to the foundation of the State we were regulated since 1909 by The General Nursing Council for Great Britain and Ireland under UK legislation.
 The raison d’etre for regulation is to protect and safeguard patients and clients - the public from unacceptable standards of care and practice.
 We as regulators protect the public in three ways: